ysbaddaden/earl/SPEC.md

 singleton suited for running programs.
 It traps some POSIX signals (e.g.
 `SIGINT` and `SIGTERM`) and adds an `at_exit` handler to stop supervised agents.

-Some agents can require `Earl.application` to be started —for example [`Earl::Logger`](#earllogger) does.
+Some agents can require `Earl.application` to be started.
 Libraries can also assume it will be started and leverage it to have their agents monitored.

 `Earl.application` can be spawned in the background then forgotten, but we advise to leverage it as the main supervisor for your program.